MeghanHull/Election_Analysis/README.md

 ### Summary of Python *PyPoll_Challenge.py* Script
 One key limitation is that the file names for input and output are hardcoded into the file.

-This script provides output in both the Terminal and a text outputfile:
+This script provides output in both the Terminal and a text output file:
 - The created **text output file** of [PyPoll_Challenge.py](PyPoll_Challenge.py) is available at: [election_analysis.txt](analysis/election_analysis.txt).
 - A snapshot of the **Terminal output** of [PyPoll_Challenge.py](PyPoll_Challenge.py) is available at: [Election_Results_Command_Line.png](analysis/Election_Results_Command_Line.png). <details><summary>Expand <i>Election_Results_Command_Line.png</i> Image</summary>
   <p>